Body

 Cat Tran

-Engineering senior to intern at SpaceX through Brooke Owens Fellowship
+Engineering Senior to Intern at SpaceX through Brooke Owens Fellowship

 Rice senior Cat-Linh Tran, a mechanical engineering major, has been named a 2025 Brooke Owens Fellow and will intern at SpaceX this summer.
 Chosen from over 400 applicants, Tran joins a prestigious program recognizing top undergraduates in aerospace for their technical skill, leadership, and community engagement.